wildanvian/frontend-interview-project/task-3-test/TESTING_GUIDE.md

 | `.toBeChecked()` | Checkbox is checked |
 | `.toHaveValue('value')` | Input has value |

-## 🔧 Tips for Interview

-### What Impresses Interviewers:

-1. ✅ **Tests are easy to read** - Clear test names, simple structure
-2. ✅ **Good coverage** - Test happy paths, errors, and edge cases
-3. ✅ **Async handling** - Properly test API calls and loading states
-4. ✅ **User-focused** - Test what users see and do, not implementation details
-5. ✅ **Accessibility** - Include ARIA labels and test them

-### What to Say in Interview:

-> "I've written comprehensive tests using Jest and React Testing Library.
-My tests cover:
-> - User interactions like clicking and typing
-> - Async API calls with proper mocking
-> - Error scenarios and edge cases
-> - Accessibility with ARIA attributes
->
-> I follow the Arrange-Act-Assert pattern and focus on testing user behavior rather than implementation details."

 ## 🐛 Common Issues & Solutions

 ### Issue 1: Test can't find element